-Assemblyman Gordon chairs the Assembly’s Committee on Business, Professions and Consumer Protection and is a member of the following Assembly Committees: Budget, Local Government, Revenue & Taxation, and the Budget Subcommittee on Resources and Transportation.
-He is currently Chair of the Legislative LBGT Caucus, Co-Chair of the Bay Area Caucus, and is a member of the Environmental Caucus.
+Assemblyman Gordon chairs the Assembly Committee on Rules, and is a member of the following Assembly Committees: Business, Professions and Consumer Protection, Budget, Local Government, Revenue & Taxation, and the Budget Subcommittee on Resources and Transportation.
+He is currently Chair the Select Committee on Sea Level Rise and the California Economy, in addition to chairing the Legislative LBGT Caucus.
+Additionally, he is Co-Chair of the Bay Area Caucus and is a member of the Environmental Caucus.

 Assemblyman Gordon previously served for thirteen years on the San Mateo County Board of Supervisors.
 As a County Supervisor, Gordon worked to achieve government accountability by leading in the development of the County's outcome-based budgeting and was instrumental in the formation of regional partnerships including the Housing Endowment and Regional Trust.
 Gordon was actively involved in the creation of the Children's Health Initiative, which guarantees health care coverage for children.
 In 2008, Gordon served as President of the California State Association of Counties, which represents all 58 counties.